wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 ## Calling the Birthday Person

-### Create a Cronjob and congratulate
+### Create a Cronjob and Congratulate

 This project needs a method to run one of the functions at a specific date and time.
 The cron job is a time scheduler in Unix operating systems.
-This project will use a cron library for Go to define a specific date and time on running a specific function.
+This project will use a cron library for Go to define a particular date and time on running a specific function.

 In your Terminal, run the command below to install this cron library:

 ```bash
 go get github.com/robfig/cron
 ```

-Inside your the `main()` function within your `main.go` we're going to call a function yet created, `runCongratulateCron()`, so add this below the part where you call `connectDb()`:
+Inside your the `main()` function within your `main.go` we're going to call a function yet to be created, `runCongratulateCron()`, so add this below the part where you call `connectDb()`:

 ```go
 runCongratulateCron()